CommandPost/FCPCafe/docs/latenite-technology.md

 ---

-### Pro Import Toolbox
+### Import Toolbox

 **ETA: October 2023**

-**Pro Import Toolbox** will be a Workflow Extension that allows you to import files with better metadata and preset controls (i.e. clip volume).
+**Import Toolbox** will be a Workflow Extension that allows you to import files with better metadata and preset controls (i.e. clip volume).

-We will also be spinning out the Watch Folders from CommandPost and moving them into this app.
+We will also be spinning out the **Watch Folders** from CommandPost and moving them into this app.

 ---